JWarmenhoven/DBDA-python/README.md

 # DBDA-python
-This repository contains Python code (<A href='http://pymc-devs.github.io/pymc3/'>PyMC3</A>) for a selection of models and figures from the book <A target="_blank" href='https://sites.google.com/site/doingbayesiandataanalysis/'>'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan'</A> by John Kruschke (2015).
+This repository contains Python code (<A href='http://pymc-devs.github.io/pymc3/'>PyMC3</A>) for a selection of models and figures from the book <A target="_blank" href='https://sites.google.com/site/doingbayesiandataanalysis/'>'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan'</A>, Second Edition, by John Kruschke (2015).
 The datasets used in this repository have been retrieved from the book's website.
 Note that, in its current form, this repository is not a tutorial and that you probably should have a copy of the book to follow along.
 Suggestions for improvement and help with unsolved issues are welcome!<P>

 <IMG src='https://9b8e0032-a-62cb3a1a-s-sites.googlegroups.com/site/doingbayesiandataanalysis/what-s-new-in-2nd-ed/CoverDBDA2E-FrontOnly-600wide.png' , height=30%, width=30%><P>